comiccruncher/comiccruncher-frontend/README.md

 **[Emotion](https://emotion.sh/)**

 Make sure to add `import styled, { css } from 'react-emotion'` at the top of each component or view file.

+## Deployment

+The production application is deployed to GCP's App Engine via a CircleCI configuration.